- What is a mammogram?

 - To learn more

-Other breast imaging tests
+When are other breast imaging tests used?

 While mammograms are the most useful tests for screening and finding breast cancer early, other imaging tests may be helpful in some cases.